PartyLich/go/iter/README.md

 it, I'll rewrite accordingly.

+## License

-MIT or Apache 2.0 license
+SPDX-License-Identifier: MIT or Apache 2.0 license